Propagate breakpoints when inlining

 - Like cost centres, the breakpoint information relayed to GHCi must contain the module name instead of the

-- The array that the RTS consults when encountering a break site needs to be the
+Unique - The array that the RTS consults when encountering a break site needs to be the

-for the breakpoint's module, not the current module's referenced byBCOPtrBreakArray
+modBreaks_flagsfor the breakpoint's module, not the current module's referenced byBCOPtrBreakArray

-through the RTS to GHCi, and after many trials and errors I achieved it by using the GHCi message mallocData
+For the first part, I had a hard time figuring out how to send a string from StgToByteCode through the RTS to GHCi, and after many trials and errors I achieved it by using the GHCi message mallocData.

 This is certainly a pretty bad solution, since it allocates a new string for each breakpoint with the same contents.

-also isn't unconditionally available, so both solutions are equally bad in that regard).
+A nicer solution might be to add another ForeignRef to ModBreaks, but that is only available as Maybe for the current module (although mallocData also isn't unconditionally available, so both solutions are equally bad in that regard).

 On the GHCi side, I then use the module to lookup the breakpoints in the HPT, which works fine.

-I had some trouble figuring out what type to use for the BreakpointCallback
+I had some trouble figuring out what type to use for the BreakpointCallback argument that doesn't segfault, and only had success with a Word# that I then assembled into a RemotePtr.

 There's surely a better way to do this as well.

-For the break array, I looked up the ModBreaks
+For the break array, I looked up the ModBreaks of the breakpoints module in the HPT in StgToByteCode.

-data from an object file – for the latter, I assume we can't use breakpoints anyway, so maybe the breakpoint should just be discarded in that case.
+I don't know whether it's guaranteed that all local dependencies are present in there, and I assume that this won't work at all for Iface data from an object file – for the latter, I assume we can't use breakpoints anyway, so maybe the breakpoint should just be discarded in that case.

-Anyway, right now the code assumes that a missing ModBreaks
+Anyway, right now the code assumes that a missing ModBreaks means that the breakpoint is from the current module.

-since that was the only way I managed to encode the pointer without segfaulting.
+I modified BCOPtrBreakArray to take a Maybe (ForeignRef BreakArray) since that was the only way I managed to encode the pointer without segfaulting.

 Ultimately, I didn't have to make any changes to the RTS – all arguments have the same representation as before.